 What is mediation?

-Mediation is a voluntary process where the parties negotiate in the presence of a neutral party in an attempt to resolve a grievance or reach a settlement or compromise.
-As a mediator, I am there to assist the parties in the process, as the neutral party.
-It is my job to make sure that everyone is heard and to help you, the parties, explore your interests and figure out, what interests you may have in common.
-Once you’ve done that you can begin to generate ideas that could help you resolve your dispute, we call these “options”… thought of by the public as brainstorming ideas.
+The mediation process is voluntary, the mediator is a neutral present during meetings/ negotiations to help the parties to resolve a grievance or in reach a settlement or compromise.
+As a mediator, it is my job to make sure that everyone is heard and to help you, the parties, explore interests and figure out, what interests you may have in common.
+Once you’ve done that you can begin to brainstorm ideas that could help you resolve your dispute, we call these “options”.
 These options are then tested and explored in the process.
-Oftentimes, parties will need to research those options to see if they are viable.
+Oftentimes, parties will need to research those options.
 Once the options are researched and explored, they may then be incorporated into an agreement.
 As a mediator, I do not make decisions for you or tell you what to do.
 Any agreement that is reached is yours.
 The cost of mediation is often, but not always, less costly than litigated disputes.

 In the context of Divorce Mediation, there are specific areas that need to be addressed in every agreement.
 In order to get a legal divorce, eventually you will have to go before a judge, but it is easier and faster if you have the agreement ironed out before you file anything with the court.
 As an attorney, I can draft whatever agreement you reach; however, I would advise that each party engage their own attorney to review any binding or divorce agreement before it is signed so each party is fully aware of all of their legal rights.